-The following tables present the Pool's fair value hierarchy for financial instruments measured at fair value on a recurring basis as of June 30, 2012 and June 30, 2011.
-Payables and receivables associated with the investment activities and cash are not included in the fair value hierarchy tables and their carrying amounts approximate their fair values.
+The following tables present the Pool's fair value hierarchy for financial instruments measured at fair value on a recurring basis as of June 30, 2013.
+Payables and receivables associated with the investment activities and cash are not included in the fair value hierarchy tables as their carrying amounts approximate their fair values.
 The Trust Fund's share of the Pool's financial instruments may comprise varying proportions among the three levels.